7 Sneaky Good Spots to Shop for Swimwear in Dallas

 Named after the owner’s two daughters, Kat + Noelle carries a thoughtfully curated selection of apparel, shoes, and home goods by brands you won’t often see in Dallas.
 In addition to chic cowboy boots by Toral and Columbian womenswear label Atelier 1756, the Lovers Lane boutique stocks EMI’s sustainable Brazilian swimwear and eye-catching one-pieces by Visual Mood.

 Designer Nicole Kwon has an eye for what works and a knack for curating under-the-radar, cool girl brands like Paloma Wool and R.G.
 Kane (along with her own private label made in Korea).
-At both her West Village flagship and airy NorthPark store, uses her talents to showcase distinctive swimwear labels like Tori Praver, Agua Bendita, and Simon Miller.
+At her West Village flagship, Kwon uses her talents to showcase distinctive swimwear labels like Tori Praver, Agua Bendita, and Simon Miller.

-A gallery-like space with lofty ceilings and floor-to-ceiling windows, Sept may be the brick-and-mortar destination for Ferrah, the eco-luxury womenswear line from Parsons and Project Runway alum Lela Orr, but it also serves as Dallas’ first all-sustainable concept store.

-Eco-minded collections are always rotating in and out, but Sept is currently carrying Sauipe Swim, a contemporary swimwear brand that utilizes environmentally friendly materials.

 7. St. Bernard